 Clinics

-At Dorothy House we run a selection of Clinics that are focused on specific areas of patient care.
-These may be run independently or in partnership with the Royal United Hospital or other healthcare providers.
+At Dorothy House we run a selection of clinics that are focused on specific areas of patient care.
+These clinics may be run independently or in partnership with the Royal United Hospital or other healthcare providers.

-Clinic attendance is by referral and you can speak to your Dorothy House contact for further information.
+Attendance to our clinics is by referral.
+Speak to your Dorothy House contact for further information.

 Blood Transfusions